Language selection

 *Master’s Degree in Computer Science*

-You must have sufficient academic background in the relevant fields (see below for details); this should be demonstrated by solving a given take-home assignment correctly and on time, and by providing transcripts (academic records) of your previous education accompanied by syllabi of the completed courses (i.e., you must submit both the assignment and the transcript).
+You must have sufficient academic background in the relevant fields (see below for details); this should be demonstrated by solving a take-home assignment correctly and on time, and by providing transcripts (academic records) of your previous education accompanied by syllabi of the completed courses (i.e., you must submit both the assignment and the transcript).
 For the take-home assignment, you may consult your notes, textbooks, Internet resources, friends etc. but the submitted solution must be your own work.
-To correctly solve the take-home assignment means to obtain at least 70 per cent of the maximum score.
-The deadline for submitting the take-home assignment is May 31, 2024.
+To correctly solve the take-home assignment means to obtain at least 70 percent of the maximum score.
+The deadline for submitting the take-home assignment is May 31, 2025.
 Solving the take-home assignment is not obligatory for the applicants for the study programme Computer Science – Language Technologies and Computational Linguistics.

 *Common requirements* for study programmes Computer Science – Theoretical Computer Science, Computer Science – Language Technologies and Computational Linguistics, Computer Science – Discrete Models and Algorithms, Computer Science – Visual Computing and Game Development, Computer Science – Software and Data Engineering, Computer Science – Software Systems, Computer Science – Artificial Intelligence: